BeamMW/beam-docs/source/index.rst

 Getting Started
 ---------------

-The simplest way to get started with Beam is by visiting the `Beam website <https://beam.mw>`_, reading and understanding the materials posted there and joining `Beam Community <https://t.me/BeamPrivacy>`_ on Telegram for updates and discussions.
+The simplest way to get started with Beam is by visiting the `Beam website <https://beam.mw>`_, `downloading wallets <https://beam.mw/downloads>`_ and joining `Beam Community <https://t.me/BeamPrivacy>`_ on Telegram for updates and discussions.

 .. danger:: Beam is extremely new and experimental technology.
 No guarantees can be provided by anyone whatsoever.
 Use it at your own risk.
 Make sure you know what you are doing, especially if there is money involved.

 Just like any other cryptocurrency, using Beam requires learning and understanding what this all is about.
 If real money is involved, it also requires concern with security of the process.

-.. hint:: That said, you can always safely play with Beam by connecting to the permanent Testnet.
+That said, you can always safely play with Beam by connecting to the permanent `Testnet <https://beam.mw/downloads/testnet>`_  and following instructions in :ref:`desktop_wallet_guide`.

 To lean more about how cryptocurrencies work in general and Beam in particular please visit our :ref:`Resources` page

-Once you familiarized yourself with key ideas and concepts, it is recommended to start from connecting to our Testnet.
-The simplest way to do that is by downloading and installing our Desktop Wallet and following instructions in :ref:`desktop_wallet_guide`.

 Important differences from other cryptocurrencies